appmonit/app_monit_gem/README.md

 ```ruby
 AppMonit::Query.count('registered', timeframe: 'this_week', interval: 'daily')
 ```
-You can use the following options to specify the interval:
+Use the following options to specify the interval:

 * minutely
 * hourly